chiragpatel2595/oc-bootstrap-collapse/README.md

 **Notes:**

-* For Using this plugin, you must have to include Bootstrap theme in your Layout.
+* For Using this plugin, you must have to include Bootstrap in your Layout.
 If not you can select different versions of Bootstrap so it will direct include bootstrap  in page.